chinese10kbar/staybusyrp.co.uk/[cdn]/cdn-syphoning/README.md

 ```
 ### Optional Step 5:

-If you wish, we have preconfigured an item for the qb-shops config, you can use this to add the syphoningkit to your shops or add it yourself:
+If you wish, we have preconfigured an item for the sb-shops config, you can use this to add the syphoningkit to your shops or add it yourself:
 ```
         [10] = {
             name = "syphoningkit",